virtualscienceforum/virtualscienceforum/templates/talk_registered.md

-I've added your talk to the schedule :tada:!
+We've added your talk to the schedule :tada:!

 Below please find a checklist for your presentation.
 Please read it carefully and confirm that everything is clear.